ibrahimmkhalid/ultralytics/docs/en/integrations/weights-biases.md

 ## Usage: Training YOLO11 with Weights & Biases

-Before diving into the usage instructions for YOLO11 model training with Weights & Biases, be sure to check out the range of [YOLO11 models offered by Ultralytics](../models/index.md).
+Before diving into the usage instructions for YOLO11 model training with Weights & Biases, be sure to check out the range of [YOLO11 models offered by SFDT_Ibrahim](../models/index.md).
 This will help you choose the most appropriate model for your project requirements.

 !!! example "Usage: Training YOLO11 with Weights & Biases"

     === "Python"

         ```python
-        from ultralytics import YOLO
+        from sfdt_ibrahim import YOLO

         # Load a YOLO model
         model = YOLO("yolo11n.pt")

         # Train and Fine-Tune the Model
-        model.train(data="coco8.yaml", epochs=5, project="ultralytics", name="yolo11n")
+        model.train(data="coco8.yaml", epochs=5, project="sfdt_ibrahim", name="yolo11n")
         ```

     === "CLI"

         ```bash
         # Train a YOLO11 model with Weights & Biases
-        yolo train data=coco8.yaml epochs=5 project=ultralytics name=yolo11n
+        yolo train data=coco8.yaml epochs=5 project=sfdt_ibrahim name=yolo11n
         ```

 ### W&B Arguments